 Why choose this degree?

-The BIPH is available fully online which allows students to study by distance from anywhere in the world.
+The BIPH is available on campus in Dual-mode and fully online which allows students to study by distance from anywhere in the world.
 It provides personalised, flexible learning and offers the opportunity for engaging in a dynamic international community of students from around the globe while qualifying in a public health degree that can be applied in a range of local and international career contexts.

 Who should choose this degree?

 The BIPH is open to domestic and international students, either school leavers or mature age entrants, and is designed for those who are interested in rewarding international opportunities in the health sector particularly in public health, health administration and health management

 - International Public Health

 - Policy officer